Māngere: Colonial period and land confiscation

 In January 1836 missionary William Thomas Fairburn brokered a land sale between Tāmaki Māori chiefs, Pōtatau Te Wherowhero and Turia of Ngāti Te Rau, covering the majority of modern-day South Auckland between Ōtāhuhu and Papakura.
 The sale was envisioned as a way to end hostilities in the area, but it is unclear what the chiefs understood or consented to.
 Māori continued to live in South Auckland, unchanged by this sale.
 Fairburn was criticised for the sheer size of the purchase, and in 1842 the Crown significantly reduced the size of his land holdings, and the Crown partitioned much of the land for European settlers.

-On 20 March 1840, Ngāti Whātua chief Apihai Te Kawau signed the Treaty of Waitangi at Orua Bay on the Manukau Harbour, inviting Lieutenant-Governor William Hobson to settle in Auckland, hoping this would protect the land and people living in Auckland.
+On 20 March 1840, Ngāti Whātua chief Apihai Te Kawau signed the Treaty of Waitangi at Ōrua Bay on the Manukau Harbour, inviting Lieutenant-Governor William Hobson to settle in Auckland, hoping this would protect the land and people living in Auckland.
 In the winter of 1840, Ngāti Whātua Ōrākei moved the majority of the iwi to the Waitematā Harbour, with most iwi members resettling to the Remuera-Ōrākei area, closer to the new European settlement at Waihorotiu (modern-day Auckland CBD).
 A smaller Ngāti Whātua presence remained at Māngere-Onehunga, as well as members of Te Uringutu, and the western banks of the Waokauri Creek were reserved by the Crown as a native settlement in the 1850s, around the Te Ākitai Waiohua kāinga.

 In the late 1840s, a Wesleyan Mission was established at Ihumātao.
 The area flourished as a farming area primarily for wheat and oat crops, which were processed at a mill at Ihumātao.
 Until the 1860s, the Māori population of the Manukau Harbour and Waikato areas produced goods to sell or barter at the port of Onehunga.
 During this period, the Māori population of Māngere was significantly larger than the European population.

 On 9 July 1863, due to fears of the Māori King Movement, Governor Grey proclaimed that all Māori living in the South Auckland area needed to swear loyalty to the Queen and give up their weapons.
 Most people refused due to strong links to Tainui, leaving for the south before the Government's Invasion of the Waikato.
 Six men remained in the Māngere area, in order to tend to the farms and for ahi kā (land rights through continued occupation).
 Lieutenant-Colonel Marmaduke Nixon, who settled on the shores of Pukaki Creek in the 1850s, arrested his neighbour, the Te Ākitai Waiohua rangatira Ihaka Takanini, who later died on Rakino Island.

 European settlers continued to live in the area, often looting the abandoned settlements.
 In 1867, the Native Compensation Court returned 144 of the original 485 acres that had been seized by the crown.
 The remaining land was kept by the crown as reserves, or sold on to British immigrant farmers.
 Te Ākitai Waiohua began returning to the area in 1866, settling to the west of Pukaki Creek and at Ihumātao.